AminYabut/tabby/README.md

 # Tabby

-NUI Tablet for FiveM Servers
+NUI Tablet for FiveM Servers for anyone to use.
+You may add to the tablet for your needs but by no means is it to be re-released without my permission.

 ## Getting Started